WofWca/jumpcutter/README.md

 [![Chrome Web Store](docs/extension-store-badges/chrome.png)][chrome-web-store]
 [![Firefox Browser Add-ons](docs/extension-store-badges/mozilla.svg)][addons-mozilla-org]

-Plays silent parts of videos on the page at a faster speed.
+Skips silent parts in videos on the fly.

 Can be useful for watching lectures and other unedited videos.

 Demo: